jc21/cypress-swagger-validation/README.md

 ### The swagger file

+This can either be a file on disk or a URL.

-Due to the fact that this plugin runs on the Cypress Backend, the location of the file must be defined as either the full path on disk or relative path to the running of the cypress command.
+When using a file on disk and due to the fact that this plugin runs on the Cypress Backend, the location of the file must be defined as either the full path on disk or relative path to the running of the cypress command.

 You can define the swagger file location either with an environment variable which can apply to all tests:

 `config.env.swaggerFile`